DSEC60/HomeLab/Homelab_Documentation.md

 ## 10.2 Core Security Onion Technologies
 - Suricata - network intrusion detection and alert generation from monitored traffic.
 - Zeek - protocol analysis and rich network metadata for investigative searches and threat hunting.
-- Elastic components - indexing, searching, and analysis of collected security data within the Security Onion architecture.
+- Elastic components - indexing, searching, and analysis used within the Security Onion architecture; these are distinct from the standalone ELK lab documented in Section 11.
 - Security Onion Console (SOC) - analyst interface for alerts, hunting, dashboards, case management, and related workflows.

 ## 10.3 Homelab Network Visibility Architecture